kuvychko/complexplorer/README.md

 * Deferred evaluation of domain meshes.
 Meshing is typically performed during plotting (and not during domain instanciation).
 This allows for quick iteration of mesh period for best visual results.
 * Different domain instances can be composed using union and intersection operations to create complex domains.

 One exception from the composability ideal is Riemann sphere 3D plot.
-It has its own meshing algorithm to balance point density between the poles and equator.
+It has its own meshing algorithm to balance point density between the poles and equator, so that function does not accept domain (or input z arrays) as its argument.

 Complexplorer is designed to be very light-weight in terms of its dependencies.
 It requires only numpy and matplotlib, which comes at a cost.
 Matplotlib is not a 3D rendering library, so 3D visualizations are painfully slow.
 This is especially true for Riemann sphere plot which uses